ssec-jhu/evolver-ng/docs/source/concepts.rst

           addr: "od90"
           integrations: 500

-The object under ``hardware.temp`` is recognized in the evolver system as a ``ConfigDescriptor``, where the object to create is an ``evolver.hardware.standard.od_sensor.ODSensor`` and the config to pass in will be an evaluated version of its ``Config``.
+The object under ``hardware.temp`` is recognized in the eVOLVER system as a ``ConfigDescriptor``, where the object to create is an ``evolver.hardware.standard.od_sensor.ODSensor`` and the config to pass in will be an evaluated version of its ``Config``.
 To clarify the point, consider the